PSM

 • Assessment of field and source contaminants for PLATO targets.

-Top-level Work Package leaders: Valerio Nascimbeni (OAPD, Italy); Marco Montalto (OAPD, Italy); Ricardo Claudi (OAPD, Italy)
+Top-level Work Package leaders: Valerio Nascimbeni (INAF-OAPD, Italy); Marco Montalto (INAF-OACT, Italy); Ricardo Claudi (INAF-OAPD, Italy)

 Other Activities